-- Check that Dante Via is actually running.
+Check that Dante Via is actually running.
 When it is running, there will be a button at the top of the user interface labeled 'Stop'.
-And yes you've guessed it if it's labeled 'Start', Dante Via is not currently running.
-You can also check in the general preferences. - Check that Dante Via is selected as the default device (and in Windows, also as the default communication device) in your operating system's audio settings ('Playback devices' and 'Recording devices' in Windows, and 'Sound Preferences' in OS X).
+And yes you've guessed it - if it's labeled 'Start', Dante Via is not currently running.
+You can also check in the general preferences.

-- Check that the Dante Via volume in the Volume Mixer (Windows) or the Sound Preferences (OS X) is not turned right down. - Check that your default output device (set in the Dante Via General Preferences) is capable of producing audio, and its volume is not turned right down or muted.
+- Check that Dante Via is selected as the default device (and in Windows, also as the default communication device) in your operating system's audio settings ('Playback devices' and 'Recording devices' in Windows, and 'Sound Preferences' in macOS). - Check that the Dante Via volume in the Volume Mixer (Windows) or the Sound Preferences (macOS) is not turned right down. - Check that your default output device (set in the Dante Via General Preferences) is capable of producing audio, and its volume is not turned right down or muted. - For Windows installations, check that the Dante Via audio device driver is installed and enabled.
+If there is a problem with the device driver, you should see the following icon at the top right of the user interface: